 - A mastermind group: A mastermind group, while useful, doesn’t focus as much on developing leadership and usually involves people who have already established themselves as leaders.

-For more leadership ideas and inspiration, be sure to check out this helpful business podcast list.
+For more leadership development ideas and inspiration, be sure to check out this helpful business podcast list.

 Need help navigating business and life?
 Get the answer to, “What is a life coach?”